 Can you be mapped to a new carrier?

-For 2017, rather than seeing PPOs replaced with HMOs, we’re seeing a not-insignificant number of carriers leaving the exchanges altogether.
+For 2017, and again for 2018, we’re seeing a not-insignificant number of carriers leaving the exchanges altogether.
 Obviously, all of the impacted enrollees have the option to return to the exchange during open enrollment to pick a new plan.
 But not everyone in that situation will do so.
 How does auto-renewal work in that situation?

-But for 2017, there are new rules.
+But for 2017, new rules were implemented, and they’re still in use for 2018.
 In the Benefit and Payment Parameters for 2017, HHS noted that

 “whenever feasible, the Exchange should, and the FFE will attempt to, re-enroll enrollees in silver metal-level QHPs no longer available through the Exchange into the silver metal-level QHP offered by another issuer through the Exchanges of the same product network type with the lowest premium.